NeverWitness/self-from-coupled-predictive-loops/docs/en/predictions.md

 If:

-* Predictive capability is impaired
+* Predictive capacity is impaired

 Then: